oarktout/batch-migration-select-updater-two-databases/README.md

 - TABLE_NAME : Table name in destination database  to fill with select data.
 - SELECT_QUERY : Select query to read data from source database.

+## License
+Software licensed with GNU GENERAL PUBLIC LICENSE Version 3, 29 June 2007 (see LICENSE.txt)

+## Contact
+Don't hesitate if any questions or suggestions to send me a mail in : jiko_95@live.be (Mail created just for that and Belgium youhou :D)